 - Costs related to organ, eye and tissue donation will be covered by the donor programs.
 You or your family will not be financially responsible for any aspect of the donation process.

-If you decide to become an organ donor, designate your wishes by joining Florida's Organ & Tissue Donor Registry, advises Neal.
+If you decide to become an organ donor, designate your wishes by joining Florida's Organ and Tissue Donor Registry, advises Neal.
 You can easily do this by visiting Donate Life Florida or signing up at your local DMV, she continues.

 Since 88 percent of organ donors sign up when they get their licenses, much of Neals work is dedicated to educating driver license issuing employees so they can help inform the public.